iamproprogramr/LMS-Library-Management-System/README.md

 ## Output Examples

-The following screenshots demonstrate the interface and functionality of the Library Management System:
+The following screenshot demonstrate the interface and functionality of the Library Management System:

-- **Book Issuance Interface**:
+- **Main screen**:

 ![Book Issuance](output.png)